Some results and problems on tournament structure: Rebels and posets

 The conjecture \ref{rebel} is very strong, and here is an entertaining way that one might try to disprove it.
-Take a class of graphs $\mathcal{F}$, that is closed under taking induced subgraphs, and let $\mathcal{F}'$ be the class of all tournaments $T$ that admit a numbering with backedge graph in $\mathcal{F}$. \ref{rebel} would imply that either every poset tournament is in $\mathcal{F}'$, or all members of $\mathcal{F}'$ have bounded domination number.
-We tested this on a few familiar classes $\mathcal{F}$, and showed the following; \begin{itemize} \item if $\mathcal{F}$ is the class of all split graphs (graphs with vertex set the union of a clique and a stable set) then every member of $\mathcal{F}'$ has domination number at most two; \item if $\mathcal{F}$ is the class of all line graphs, then every member of $\mathcal{F}'$ has domination number at most three; \item if $\mathcal{F}$ is the class of all cographs (graphs that do not contain a four-vertex path as an induced subgraph) then there exists $k$ such that such that all members of $\mathcal{F}'$ have domination number at most $k$; \item more generally, if $\mathcal{F}$ is the class of all circle graphs (the intersection graph of a set of chords of a circle), there exists $k$ such that all members of $\mathcal{F}'$ have domination number at most $k$; \item if $\mathcal{F}$ is the class of all graphs with no four-vertex induced cycle, then every member of $\mathcal{F}'$ has domination number at most four; \item if $H$ is a permutation graph (that is, there are two numberings $\sigma, \tau$ of $V(G)$, such that $u,v$ are adjacent if $u$ is earlier than $v$ in one of these numberings and later in the other), and $\mathcal{F}$ is the class of all graphs that do not contain $H$ as an induced subgraph, then there exists $k$ such that all members of $\mathcal{F}'$ have domination number at most $k$. \end{itemize} Here are sketches of the proofs.
-The first bullet is trivial, because the tournament we obtain from a split graph is two-colourable.
+Take a class of graphs $\mathcal{F}$, that is closed under taking induced subgraphs, and let $\mathcal{F}'$ be the class of all tournaments $T$ that admit a numbering with backedge graph in $\mathcal{F}$.
+Since $\mathcal{F}'$ is closed under taking subtournaments, if some rebel is not contained in $\mathcal{F}'$ then all members of $\mathcal{F}'$ have bounded domination number; and if all rebels are contained in $\mathcal{F}'$ then \ref{rebel} would imply that every poset tournament is in $\mathcal{F}'$.
+Consequently \ref{rebel} would imply that either every poset tournament is in $\mathcal{F}'$, or all members of $\mathcal{F}'$ have bounded domination number.
+We tested this on a few familiar classes $\mathcal{F}$, and showed the following: \begin{itemize} \item If $\mathcal{F}$ is the class of all split graphs (graphs with vertex set the union of a clique and a stable set) then every member of $\mathcal{F}'$ has domination number at most two. \item If $\mathcal{F}$ is the class of all line graphs, then every member of $\mathcal{F}'$ has domination number at most three. \item If $\mathcal{F}$ is the class of all cographs (graphs that do not contain a four-vertex path as an induced subgraph) then there exists $k$ such that such that all members of $\mathcal{F}'$ have domination number at most $k$. \item More generally, if $\mathcal{F}$ is the class of all circle graphs (the intersection graph of a set of chords of a circle), there exists $k$ such that all members of $\mathcal{F}'$ have domination number at most $k$. \item If $\mathcal{F}$ is the class of all graphs with no four-vertex induced cycle, then every member of $\mathcal{F}'$ has domination number at most four. \item If $H$ is a permutation graph (that is, there are two numberings $\sigma, \tau$ of $V(H)$, such that $u,v$ are adjacent if $u$ is earlier than $v$ in one of these numberings and later in the other), and $\mathcal{F}$ is the class of all graphs that do not contain $H$ as an induced subgraph, then there exists $k$ such that all members of $\mathcal{F}'$ have domination number at most $k$. \end{itemize} Here are sketches of the proofs.
+The first bullet is easy, because tournaments that have a split graph as a backedge graph are two-colourable (because the subtournaments induced on the clique and on the stable set are both one-colourable).
 For the second bullet, the set of in-neighbours of the first vertex in the numbering is the union of two cliques.
 The third is a special case of the fourth, because cographs are permutations graphs (easily proved by induction) and hence circle graphs.
 For the fourth, we observe that circle graphs have bounded VC-dimension, and hence yield tournaments with bounded VC-dimension, and such tournaments have bounded domination number.
 For the fifth, let $v_1\LL v_n$ be a numbering of a tournament $T$, such that its backedge graph $G$ does not contain the four-vertex cycle $C_4$ as an induced subgraph.
 Choose $1\le i<j\le n$ with $j$ minimum such that $v_j$ is adjacent from $v_i$.
 Thus $T[\{v_1\LL v_{j-1}\}]$ is transitive and so has domination number at most one; the set of vertices in $\{v_{j+1}\LL v_n\}$ that are adjacent to both $v_i,v_j$ is transitive, since $G$ does not contain $C_4$; and all other vertices in $\{v_{j+1}\LL v_n\}$ are dominated by one of $v_i, v_j$.
 Hence $\dom(T)\le 4$.
 For the sixth, observe that if $H$ is a permutation graph, then it admits a numbering such that the corresponding tournament is transitive, and so the claim follows from \ref{legend} below.